Configure CloudTrail inputs for the Splunk Add-on for AWS

 Configure a CloudTrail input using Splunk Web

 To configure inputs in Splunk Web, click on Splunk Add-on for AWS in the left navigation bar on Splunk Web home, then click Create New Input > CloudTrail.
+Fill out the fields as described in the table:

 |Argument in configuration file||Field in Splunk Web||Description|

-||AWS Account|| The AWS account or EC2 IAM role the Splunk platform uses to access your CloudTrail data.
+||AWS Account||The AWS account or EC2 IAM role the Splunk platform uses to access your CloudTrail data.
 In Splunk Web, select an account from the drop-down list.
 In |

-||AWS Region|| The AWS region that contains the log notification SQS queue.
+||AWS Region||The AWS region that contains the log notification SQS queue.
 In |

-||SQS queue name|| The name of the queue to which AWS sends new CloudTrail log notifications.
+||SQS queue name||The name of the queue to which AWS sends new CloudTrail log notifications.
 In Splunk Web, you can select a queue from the drop-down list, if your account permissions allow you to list queues, or enter the queue name manually.
 The queue name is the final segment of the full queue URL.
 For example, if your SQS queue URL is |

 ||Remove logs when done||A boolean value indicating whether the Splunk platform should delete log files from the S3 bucket after indexing is complete.
 Default is false.|